ElisabethSchramm/springbootdemo/README.md

 - **Finalizing Method Execution with @After**
     - Added `afterFindAccountsAdvice` to log the method signature of `findAccounts()` after its execution
     - Demonstrated how `@After` advice runs in all cases, whether the method returns normally or throws an exception

+- **Using @Around for Execution Timing**
+    - Added `aroundGetFortune` advice to log method signature and measure execution duration of `getFortune()` method
+    - Used `ProceedingJoinPoint` to control method invocation and capture timing before and after execution

+- **New Service Layer**
+    - Introduced `TrafficFortuneService` interface and its implementation `TrafficFortuneServiceImpl`